Wednesday, November 7, 2012

 Literary Agent with the Seymour Agency, Nicole Resciniti

 E-mail interview by Pat Stoltey

-The Seymour Agency.
+Nicole Resciniti is an AAR accredited literary agent with The Seymour Agency.
 She represents most fiction genres and occasional nonfiction.

 According to the January 2012 interview on Chuck Sambuchino’s Guide to Literary Agents blog, Nicole is a member of AAR, ACFW, RWA, and Mensa.
 She has degrees in biology, psychology, and behavioral neuroscience.

 CIR: Nicole, have your studies given you any help in unraveling the writer’s mind and behavior, or is that a hopeless quest?

 Nicole: The psych definitely helps (grinning).
 From a neurological standpoint, creativity is a process.
 I’m always fascinated by the ways in which the human mind works, where people draw inspiration, how they select their words.
 I don’t think writing is a glimpse into an author’s soul, but I do think there is something indicative of the author’s beliefs/perspectives in everything they craft.
 I love getting to know someone through their books.

 CIR: At what point in your life did you decide to become a literary agent, and what attracted you to that profession?

 Nicole: I didn’t follow a traditional publishing track.
 I had interned with Mary Sue and found that I could help a lot of people.
 There is no better feeling in the world than making ‘the call.’
 It is rewarding and joyous and satisfying in a way I don’t think I can adequately express.
 I LOVE my authors.
 I think they are among the most talented people on the planet.
 It’s a privilege to be able to assist them on their literary journey.

 CIR: What are your most recent book sales?
 What authors and new releases are you promoting this summer?